UniMath/agda-unimath/src/univalent-combinatorics/dedekind-finite-types.lagda.md

 > TODO

-### Decidable subtypes of Dedekind finite types are Dedekind finite
+### Subtypes of Dedekind finite types are Dedekind finite

 > TODO